| | | | | |

 Beyond the Bravo: Standalone Hardware

-ProDeskSim is expanding beyond pure Bravo addons into standalone avionics panels and controllers.
-This is a significant shift – it signals growth ambitions and a move into more complex hardware.
-The FMC CDU ($249) and MCDU Unit ($139) are proper standalone panels, not Bravo overlays.
-There’s also a Multi Axis Controller ($109) and a Desk Mount ($149) for more permanent cockpit setups.
+ProDeskSim has moved beyond pure Bravo addons into standalone avionics panels.
+The FMC CDU ($249) and MCDU Unit ($139) are proper standalone panels – no Bravo required.
+There’s also a Multi Axis Controller ($109) and a Desk Mount ($149) for more permanent cockpit builds.
+It’s a meaningful product line expansion.

 Accessories

 ProDeskSim’s largest category by product count is accessories – individual levers, replacement caps, adapter pieces, and add-on components.
-This is useful if you want to build up a custom configuration or replace worn parts.
-The CRJ 500-1000 Advanced at $189.60 is technically categorised here despite being a full throttle addon, because it bundles multiple components.
+Good if you’re building a custom configuration piece by piece, or replacing worn parts on an existing setup.
+The CRJ 500-1000 Advanced at $189.60 sits here despite being a full throttle addon, because it ships as bundled components.

 Compare by Investment Level

-ProDeskSim’s range breaks down into three fairly distinct investment tiers.
-At the entry level ($49-$89), you’re looking at individual accessories, replacement parts, and basic addon components.
-These are useful for topping up an existing setup or testing the brand before committing to a full throttle overlay.
-The mid tier ($89-$150) is where the standard and Ultra throttle addons sit – the B737 Ultra at $101.60 is honestly where I’d start if I were buying into ProDeskSim for the first time.
-Good build quality, most-flown aircraft, reasonable price.
+ProDeskSim’s range splits into three tiers.
+The entry level ($49-$89) covers individual accessories, replacement parts, and basic addon components – worth considering if you want to extend an existing setup or try the brand before spending on a full overlay.
+The mid tier ($89-$150) is where the standard and Ultra throttle addons land; the B737 Ultra at $101.60 is a sensible starting point – most-flown Boeing, solid build, no premium price.

-The premium tier ($150-$249) covers the Advanced throttle addons and the new standalone panels.
-The A319-A321 Advanced at $167.45 and A380 Advanced at $169 represent the full-fat ProDeskSim experience with spring-loaded flaps, functional reversers, and all the tactile details.
-The FMC CDU at $249 is premium standalone territory for serious cockpit builders.
-My honest take: the mid-tier 737 or the A319-A321 Advanced are where most buyers will find the best balance of quality and value.
+The premium tier ($150-$249) is the Advanced throttle addons and standalone panels.
+A319-A321 Advanced at $167.45 and A380 Advanced at $169 are the full ProDeskSim spec – spring-loaded flaps, functional reversers, the lot.
+FMC CDU at $249 is for cockpit builders going further.
+For most people, the 737 Ultra or A319-A321 Advanced hit the right balance of quality and spend.